The Best Watermark Free Video Editors

 Recommended for: Intermediate-Advanced editors, testing for subscriptions.

-Microsoft Video Editor - Windows only
+Microsoft Video Editor

 The old faithful Windows Movie Maker is now gone… it’s been replaced by the video editing features of the Microsoft Photos App in the form of Microsoft Video Editor.
 Whilst very basic, this will let you trim, rotate and colour balance your videos.